A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Results and Analysis

-We perform the Kolmogorov-Simirov (KS) tests to the stellar populations of any two AGN samples, and the yielded probabilities $\rm P_{KS}$ are given in Table~\ref{table:KS}.
-It can be seen that the $\rm P_{KS}$ of any two comparisons (except the comparison of old stellar populations between Type 1 and Type 2 AGN hosts) are greater than 0.001, which indicates that there are no significant differences in the stellar populations among different kinds of AGN hosts.
-On the other hand, there are more contributions from young stellar population in the host galaxies of Type 1 AGN.
-This difference in relatively significant with $\rm P_{KS} \le 0.05$ in the comparison of type 1 vs. type 2 and type 1 vs. CL-AGN in young stellar population.
-Similarly, $\rm P_{KS}$ values are also less than 0.05 in the comparison of type 2 vs. type 1 and type 2 vs. CL-AGN in old stellar population, as well as CL-AGN vs. type 1 and CL-AGN vs. type 2 in intermediate stellar population.
+We perform the Kolmogorov-Simirov (KS) tests on the stellar populations of any two AGN samples, and the yielded probabilities $\rm P_{KS}$ are given in Table~\ref{table:KS}.
+It can be seen that the $\rm P_{KS}$ values of any two comparisons (except the comparison of old stellar populations between Type 1 and Type 2 AGN hosts) are greater than 0.001, which indicates that there are no significant differences in the stellar populations among different kinds of AGN hosts.
+On the other hand, there are more contributions from young stellar populations in the host galaxies of Type 1 AGNs.
+This difference is relatively significant, with $\rm P_{KS} \le 0.05$ in the comparison of type 1 vs. type 2 and type 1 vs. CL-AGN in young stellar population.
+Similarly, $\rm P_{KS}$ values are also less than 0.05 in the comparisons of type 2 vs. type 1 and type 2 vs. CL-AGN in old stellar populations, as well as CL-AGN vs. type 1 and CL-AGN vs. type 2 in intermediate stellar populations.
 This is consistent with our previous description.